binary-com/perl-feed-phasecheck/README.md

 # Feed::PhaseCheck

-An object oriented module that finds the relative time delay between two feed segments.
+Module that finds the relative time delay between two feed segments.

 Accomplished by shifting one feed relative to the other and then computing the error (absolute difference).